Kurento/kurento/source/tutorials/js/tutorial-1-helloworld.rst

 This is a web application, and therefore it follows a client-server architecture.
-Nevertheless, due to the fact that we are using the Kurento JavaScript client, there is not need to implement any server-side code since all the application logic is coded in JavaScript in the client-side.
-Kurento JavaScript Client is used directly to control Kurento Server by means of a WebSocket bidirectional connection:
+Nevertheless, due to the fact that we are using the Kurento JavaScript client, there is not need to use an application server since all the application logic is held by the browser.
+The Kurento JavaScript Client is used directly to control Kurento Media Server by means of a WebSocket bidirectional connection:

 .. figure:: ../../images/websocket_js.png
    :align:   center